xmtp/XIPs/XIPs/xip-10-brandinfo-schema.md

 ## Abstract

-This XIP proposes a schema for sharing additional context about a conversation beyond a `conversationId`.
-Having a standard way to provide not only a conversationId, but also conversation metadata will enable different frontends to display useful contextual information in a consistent, user-friendly manner, while still affording apps design and UI flexibility.
+This XIP proposes a schema for sharing additional context about a conversation beyond `conversationId`.
+It introduces associated conversation metadata alongside a `conversationId` to enable front-ends to display useful contextual information consistently and in a user-friendly manner while maintaining flexibility in UI and UX.

 ## Motivation